Games around the world

 What You'll Need: A colored hard-boiled egg for each player.

 How to Play: Facing each other, the two players gently tap the small end of their eggs together until the end of one egg cracks.
 Next, they joust with the large end of their eggs.
 Hard-boiled eggs can withstand three to four "hits" before cracking, and maybe more depending on the tapping force.
 Mom testers say the two eggs do not crack at the same time; in all cases, only one of the eggs was destroyed.
-The cracked egg is given to the winner as a trophy, then you can make egg-salad sandwiches for lunch!
+The cracked egg is given to the winner as a trophy, then you can make egg-salad sandwiches for l

 Tags